ni/niveristand-data-sharing-framework-custom-device/README.md

 - [NI VeriStand Custom Device Development Tools](https://github.com/ni/niveristand-custom-device-development-tools)

+## Build Notes for Contributors
+To fully load the source you must follow the [Manual Build Instructions](Docs/Manual%20Build%20Instructions.md)

 ## Git History & Rebasing Policy
 Branch rebasing and other history modifications will be listed here, with several notable exceptions:
 - Branches prefixed with `dev/` may be rebased, overwritten, or deleted at any time.